-At December 31, 2022 the Company classified the convertible notes as a current liability since the Company anticipated that these notes will automatically convert into common shares within one year of the balance sheet date.
+At December 31, 2022 the Company classified the convertible notes as a current liability since the Company anticipated that these notes will automatically convert into shares of common stock within one year of the balance sheet date.
 The unamortized discount was amortized over the life of the convertible notes.
-The unamortized balance at the time of the conversion into common shares of approximately \$117,700 is included in interest expense in the Statement of Operations.
+The unamortized balance at the time of the conversion into shares of common stock of approximately \$117,700 is included in interest expense in the Statement of Operations.